 During the 1950’s and 1960’s the husband and wife team of Norman and Doris Beecroft were Chairman and Secretary of the Branch.
 In 1970 when Mrs Beecroft retired as Secretary, Hilary Anyon took on this role.
 Ten years later she was joined by her husband Alan who then became Branch Chairman.

-Under the strong stewardship of Adrian Donno, Branch Secretary and branch chairman from 1995 to 2015 and the other trustees the Branch has considerably expanded its animal welfare activities over the last few years with an important part of its funding derived from the eight charity shops it now operates.
+Under the strong stewardship of Adrian Donno, Branch Secretary and Branch Chairman from 1995 to 2015 and the other trustees the Branch has considerably expanded its animal welfare activities over the last few years with an important part of its funding derived from the nine charity shops it now operates.
 In October 2003 it employed its first Animal Welfare Officer to work out in the communities the Branch serves.
 This proved so successful that in May 2006 a second Animal Welfare Officer was employed.
+A third Animal Welfare Officer joined the team following our recent merger.
 This has allowed the Branch to build on the already strong working relationship with the RSPCA Inspectors and Animal Collection Officers locally.